NomanSiddiqui0000/OLX_adds_Scrapper/README.md

 ## Notes

 - The scraper is designed for **OLX Pakistan**, and structural changes to the site may require adjustments.
-- **Respect the website's terms of service** while scraping.
 - If the scraper stops working, check for **updated CSS selectors** and modify them accordingly.

 ## License